mistrivishal/Publicapis/README.md

 # Publicapis
-This application will create and entry with particular title, discerption and category and also persist it in to database;
+This application will create and entry with particular title, discerption and category and also persist it in to the database;

 # Installation & Run